tunamoon/2048/README.txt

 =: Your Implementation :=
 =========================

-- Provide an overview of each of the classes in your code, and what their function is in the overall game.
+- Overview of the claases in my code
   GameBoard - define button functions and changes how the board looks when needed.
 Connected RunTwentyFortyEight class with TwentyFortyEight class.
   RunTwentyFortyEight - adds buttons onto the board, starts the game.